Rantaplanb/question-answering-evaluation/resources/documentation/weekly_notes.md

 We found a nice set of greek texts [here](https://www.greek-language.gr/certification/dbs/teachers/index.html) and added a few of them in our set (texts_for_translation.txt).

 The helsinki translation api cannot handle long text, so we decided to split each text in sentences.
 We used the spark nlp multilanguage model for the splitting.

+We created a utility python script that provides us with a list of working proxies.
+They way it does it is by scraping some of the most popular websites that have a list of free proxies.
+We provide the urls of those sites and with the use of the BeautifulSoup python library we scrape those websites for proxies that support https.
+We need proxies when we have to handle multiple api calls because the api's block us from after a certain ammount of calls.
+By adding to proxies and calling the api's with a different proxy everytime we ensure that we won't be blocked.

 ** All api's must be tested in both en->gr translation and gr->en.